Norman knight

 My current theory on Saxon Place Names

-I have was looking at the place names around Hastings, which all appear to be Saxon, with a very few exceptions.
+In 2000 I was looking at the place names around Hastings, which all appear to be Saxon, with a very few exceptions, and wondered what they meant.

 So what could these snippets mean ??